0pen10/0pen10/README.md

 Feel free to explore and connect if you share similar interests in cybersecurity, risk management, or system administration.
 Let's collaborate and learn together!.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey as a Biomedical Equipment Technician in the US ARMY Reserves has led me to develop a passion for cybersecurity.
+I am looking at making a career change from Finance to Cybersecurity.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]